Disclaimer: I don't own the characters.

 A knock from beside me had me screaming from the top of my lungs, and I pressed my hand on my mouth to turn my breathing back to normal.
 I had been so deep in thought, even that light knock had sounded like an exploding bomb.
 I turned to the window and I saw a guy I didn't recognize looking at me very strangely.

 Yeah, what kind of a reaction is that?
-Any person would wonder if they perhaps should run away and not bother with weird girl in the weird truck.
+Any person would wonder if they perhaps should run away and not bother with the weird girl in the stupid truck.
 Reluctantly, I opened the door and noticed how the boy quickly stepped aside.

 "Hi, I'm Mike," he said.
 "I've never seen you here before."